City ranking guide

 Rankings require evidence

-Rankings for Toronto appear only when enough comparable local information exists.
+Rankings for Toronto draw from comparable local information and profile signals.

 Ready to compare